 The Public Relations Team

 We connect Eleven to sociology departments at universities across the country, design the journal’s visuals, and spearhead our campus presence.
 Additionally, in Fall 2019, we launched a biweekly newsletter where we highlight the research of our world-renowned faculty and share opportunities for students to grow more involved in the social sciences.

 - Attend weekly meetings throughout the semester

-- Compile research opportunities and faculty spotlights for the biweekly newsletter
+- Compile research opportunities, faculty spotlights, book recommendations, and more for the biweekly newsletter

 - Work with departments, organizations, and international universities to advertise the publication and recruit new submissions

 - Paginate the annual journal